-Dedicated to expanding opportunities for its students, the college fulfills its mission through its core curriculum, its minor in organizational leadership, its internship programs, and its student life activities.
-Livingston offers its students the personal attention of a small college community in the midst of a major research institution rich in outstanding opportunities.
+Dedicated to expanding opportunities for its students, the college fulfilled its mission through its core curriculum, its minor in organizational leadership, its internship programs, and its student life activities.
+Livingston offered its students the personal attention of a small college community in the midst of a major research institution rich in outstanding opportunities.

-Its original motto, "Strength through Diversity," particularly comes to life in the college's signature lecture series, the Global Futures Symposia.
-Livingston's goal is to offer an undergraduate education that prepares every student to think critically and to act responsibly in the contemporary world.
-The college offers the broadest possible choice at the university of more than 60 majors.
-The academic program is designed to give students an excellent foundation in the liberal arts and an in-depth understanding of their chosen fields of interest.
+Its original motto, "Strength through Diversity," particularly came to life in the college's signature lecture series, the Global Futures Symposia.
+Livingston College offered an undergraduate education that prepared students to think critically and to act responsibly in the contemporary world.
+The college offered the broadest possible choice at the university of more than 60 majors, with an academic program designed to give students an excellent foundation in the liberal arts and an in-depth understanding of their chosen fields of interest.
 Courses in fulfillment of distribution requirements give students experience in the humanities, natural and social sciences, and quantitative and analytical studies.
-Students are also introduced to the diversity of world cultures and develop insight into the origins and character of significant national and global contemporary issues.
+Livingston College students were also introduced to the diversity of world cultures as they developed insight into the origins and character of significant national and global contemporary issues.

-At Livingston, students are encouraged to pursue the college's unique minor in organizational leadership.
-Unifying the theoretical and practical elements of organizational dynamics, the minor ensures that the student's academic background includes a component immediately recognizable by potential employers as valuable to their organizations.
-The program complements instruction offered in Rutgers' professional schools and offers important curricular options to students pursuing degrees in arts and sciences.
-The college is committed to providing an open forum where ideas and values may be examined and restructured in the light of newly acquired knowledge both in and beyond the classroom.
+At Livingston, students were encouraged to pursue the college's unique minor in organizational leadership.
+Unifying the theoretical and practical elements of organizational dynamics, the minor ensured that the student's academic background included a component immediately recognizable as valuable by potential employers.
+The program complemented instruction offered in Rutgers' professional schools and offered important curricular options to students pursuing degrees in arts and sciences.
+The college was committed to providing an open forum where ideas and values were examined and restructured in the light of newly acquired knowledge both in and beyond the classroom.